Calvindd2f/Microsoft-Extractor-Suite/docs/source/functionality/AzureActivityLogs.rst

     return
 }

+# Check for required cmdlets
+if (-not (Get-Command -Name ConvertTo-Json -ErrorAction SilentlyContinue)) {
+    Write-Error "The ConvertTo-Json cmdlet is not available.
+Please install it and try again." return
+}

 # Function to check if a directory exists and create it if it doesn't
 function New-Directory ($path) {
     if (-not (Test-Path -Path $path)) {